 John Kinney, an aviation management veteran with 28 years of experience in Arizona, Colorado and California, will serve as the next Aspen-Pitkin County Airport director, county officials announced Monday.

-Kinney, 54, will succeed Jim Elwood, who announced his resignation in August to take a job at Jackson Hole Airport after 13 years in Aspen.
+Kinney, 54, will succeed Jim Elwood, who announced his resignation in August to take a job at Jackson Hole Airport, in Wyoming, after 13 years in Aspen.
 Currently serving as director of emergency management for Los Angeles World Airports, Kinney is expected to start Dec.
 15 at an annual salary of $140,000.

 "I think it's really about experience with communities that share a concern for environmental qualities, whether it be noise, air quality, impacts on aviation to resort-based communities balanced with how important it is to have robust air service available," Peacock said of Kinney, who served in various roles at Scottsdale Airport, Long Beach Airport and Denver International Airport before his tenure at Los Angeles International Airport.

 Peacock said redevelopment plans at the Aspen-Pitkin County Airport scheduled between 2017 and 2022 weighed heavily on the hiring.
-He added that the proposed terminal improvements, relocated/widened runway and the addition of a second fixed-base operator for private jets will "define the future of commercial air service" in Aspen.
-He expressed confidence that Kinney will be able to engage the community and reach compromise using his experience and relationships he's cultivated at other airports.
+He added that the proposed terminal improvements, a relocated/widened runway and the addition of a second fixed-base operator for private jets, will "define the future of commercial air service" in Aspen.
+He expressed confidence that Kinney will be able to engage the community and reach compromises using his experience and relationships he's cultivated at other airports.

 In an interview Monday, Kinney said the most challenging aspect of the estimated $121 million to $132 million project will be balancing community needs with safety, security and development needs at the airport.
 He said that adjusting Aspen's runway to meet federal standards to accommodate larger planes will have a ripple effect.